-Sexually transmitted diseases (STDs) affect more than 19 million people in the United States each year, according to the Centers for Disease Control and Prevention (CDC).
-However, men may not know they are infected.
-This is because many infected men have no symptoms.
-That doesn’t mean that STDs aren’t affecting their health, however.
+Sexually transmitted diseases (STDs) affect tens of millions of people in the United States, and there are almost 20 million new infections each year, according to the Centers for Disease Control and Prevention (CDC).
+Men may not realize they’re infected, because many infected men have no symptoms.
+However, that doesn’t mean that STDs aren’t affecting their health.

-Not all STDs have symptoms.
-When STD symptoms do occur in men, they can include:
+Not all STDs have symptoms, but when they occur in men, they can include:

 - pain or burning during urination

 - a need to urinate more frequently

 - pain during ejaculation